Felisa Wolfe-Simon: Education and early career

-Controversy
+GFAJ-1 controversy

 Wolfe-Simon's research focuses on evolutionary microbiology and exotic metabolic pathways.
 At a conference in 2008 and subsequent 2009 paper, Wolfe-Simon, Paul Davies and Ariel Anbar proposed that arsenate (AsO_{4}^{3−}) could serve as a substitute for phosphate (PO_{4}^{3−}) in various forms of biochemistry.
 According to Paul Davies, Wolfe-Simon was the one who had the "critical insight" that arsenic might be able to substitute for phosphorus.
 As late as March 2010, she had been hinting of some shadow biosphere results to the press.

 Wolfe-Simon then led a search for such an organism by targeting the naturally occurring arsenic-rich Mono Lake, California.
 This search led to the discovery of the bacterium GFAJ-1, which her team claimed in a Science on-line article in December 2010 was able to incorporate arsenate as a substitute for a small percentage of the typical phosphate in its DNA and other essential biomolecules.
 If correct, this would be the only known organism to be capable of replacing phosphorus in its DNA and other vital biochemical functions.
-The Science publication and an hour-long December 2, 2010 NASA news conference were publicized and led to "wild speculations on the Web about extraterrestrial life".
+The Science publication and an hour-long NASA news conference were widely publicized and led to "wild speculations on the Web about extraterrestrial life".
 Wolfe-Simon was the only one of the paper's authors at that news conference.
 The news conference was promptly met with criticism by scientists and journalists.
 In the following month, Wolfe-Simon (and her co-authors and NASA) responded to criticisms through an online FAQ and an exclusive interview with a Science reporter, but also announced they would not respond further outside scientific peer-review.
-Wolfe-Simon left USGS in May 2011.
-Wolfe-Simon maintains she did not leave voluntarily, but was "effectively evicted" from the USGS group.
+In April 2011 Time magazine named Wolfe-Simon one of that year's Time 100 people.

-The Science article "A Bacterium That Can Grow by Using Arsenic Instead of Phosphorus" appeared in the June 3, 2011 print version of Science; it had remained on the "Publication ahead of print" ScienceXpress page for six months after acceptance for publication.
+The Science article "A Bacterium That Can Grow by Using Arsenic Instead of Phosphorus" appeared in the June 3, 2011, print version of Science; it had remained on the "Publication ahead of print" ScienceXpress page for six months after acceptance for publication.
 However, Rosemary Redfield and other researchers from the University of British Columbia and Princeton University performed studies in which they used a variety of different techniques to investigate the presence of arsenic in the DNA of GFAJ-1 and published their results in early 2012.
 The group found no detectable arsenic in the DNA of the bacterium.
 In addition, they found that arsenate did not help the strain grow when phosphate was limited, further suggesting that arsenate does not replace the role of phosphate.

-Following the publication of the articles challenging the conclusions of the original Science article first describing GFAJ-1, the website Retraction Watch argued that the original article should be retracted because of misrepresentation of critical data.
-As of May 2022, no retraction can be found.
+Following the publication of the articles challenging the conclusions of the original Science article first describing GFAJ-1, David Sanders on the website Retraction Watch argued that the original article should be retracted because of misrepresentation of critical data.
+In October 2024, Science editor Holden Thorp notified the article's authors of its intention to retract, arguing that, whereas formerly only misconduct justified retraction, current practice allows it for unreliability.
+The paper was retracted in 2025 with "no evidence of misconduct by researchers".

-Recognition

-In 2006 Wolfe-Simon was awarded a National Science Foundation Minority Postdoctoral Research Fellowship to support work done at Harvard University and Arizona State University.